iifl-logo

 (c) the Company is not a Core Investment Company (CIC) as defined in the regulations made the Reserve Bank of India.
 Accordingly, reporting on paragraph 3 Clause (xvi)(c) of the order is not applicable to the company.

-(d) The group has five CICs as part of the Group as detailed in note 57(iii) to the standalone financial statements.
+(d) The group has seven CICs as part of the Group as detailed in note 57(iii) to the standalone financial statements.
 We have not, however, separately evaluated whether the information provided by the management is accurate and complete.

 (xvii) In our opinion and according to the information and explanations given to us, the company has not incurred cash losses in the current year as well as for the immediately preceding financial year.